petk/php-build-system/README.md

 command line script and `main/php_config.h.in` header template.

 When running the `./configure`, many checks are done based on the running system.
-Things like C headers availability, C symbols, etc.
+Things like C headers availability, C symbols, required library dependencies etc.

 The `configure` script creates `Makefile` where the `make` command then builds binary files from C source files.
 You can optionally pass the `-j` option which